notadeejay/rbc-training/data/Week 3 Day 2/11__Add Parallax Effect__Exercise.md

 }
 ```

-Then, add a height to your containing element (in this case, we'll add a heigh to our div).
+Then, add a height to your containing element (in this case, we'll add a height to our div).

 ```css
 div {